Safari Beetle STEAM

 He also explained to me exactly how he made his beetle with the playdough.

 The Investigation Station activities are definitely favorites around here.
-He loves creating and exploring and I love how they encourage thinking skills.
+He loves creating and exploring and I love how they encourage creative thinking, problem-solving, and fine motor skills.

-Don’t forget to stop by next week if you’re interested in seeing what we’re up to with our Health & Fitness theme.
-And if you missed this year’s preschool homeschool space post, you can check it out here.
+Don’t forget to stop by next week if you’re interested in seeing what we’re up to with our Health & Fitness theme!